 A serial killer is back in Pittsburgh to torment the former homicide detective who was on his trail years before.
 Tom Hardy, who has been relegated to water-way duty, along with new partner Jo Christman, navigate the three rivers looking for clues and discovering bodies.
 This time the victims are women Tom knows, he must find the killer to prove his innocence.
 Written by

-Extensive re-shooting took place after principal photography was completed due to a negative test screening.
-All the love/intimate scenes between Hardy and Jo were re-shot to make things sexier.
+In the case of Striking Distance, for example, all the love/intimate scenes between Hardy and Jo were re-shot to make them sexier.
 Several dialogue scenes, like the scene in the bar between Willis and Sizemore, were also cut to make the film quicker paced.
 The change in tone of the film also made Columbia change the title from "Three Rivers" to "Striking Distance", as it now focused more on the action/thriller elements.
-See more »
+Although it was his interference in the script and huge ego during filming that were the cause of problems with the production and the original cut, Bruce Willis was still very angry because he had to return for re-shoots, so much so that he blamed Herrington for it, despite the fact that Herrington still defended Willis, in interviews, regarding the problems with the film.
+According to the cast and crew, Willis treated Herrington very badly during both initial filming and re-shoots.

 The search for the Polish Hill Strangler continues in the wake of the discovery of yet a fourth victim early this morning.